Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 ```

 !!!
 Note

-Note that the standalone mode is applied by default.
-If no mode is configured, the standalone mode is applied.
+Note that if no mode is configured, the standalone mode is used.

-By default, Taipy executes each _job_ one by one in a synchronous configuration.
+By default, Taipy executes each _job_ one by one, in a synchronous manner.
 You can ensure this behavior by
 setting:

 ```